tomas-fryza/vhdl-labs/lab6-lfsr/README.md

            if ( <clock>'event and <clock> ='1') then
                if (<reset> = '1') then
                    <reg_name> <= (others => '0');

+               -- else if load = 1 then load default counter value lfst_in

                elsif <clock_enable>='1' then
                    <reg_name>(3 downto 1) <= <reg_name>(2 downto 0) ;
                    <reg_name>(0) <= not(<reg_name>(3) XOR <reg_name>(2));  -- !!!
 TEMPLATE IS WRONG !!!